meltoner/agrofelis/README.md

 Within the scope of an agricultural vehicle, a variety of technologies could be integrated, encompassing implements such as:
 - Grass Cutter/Lawn Mower: A frequent and necessary application in orchards.
-- Turbine Sprayers: Beneficial across orchards and vegetable cultivation for dispensing pesticides or water-soluble fertilizers.
+- Turbine Sprayers: Beneficial across orchards and vegetable cultivations for dispensing pesticides or water-soluble fertilizers.
 - Fog Sprayers: Enabling extended reach amidst dense foliage and providing antifreeze protection with glycerin oil.
 - Fertilizer Casting: A copious job essential for both orchards and vegetable crops.
 - Sensor Suite for Plant Data Collection: Facilitating comprehensive plant data acquisition, including diagnoses of plant diseases.